psu-ds410/startercode/README.md

 Once you have cloned a repository, you don't need to clone it again (unless you deleted it from your computer).

-**Important** you can also access your repository on the web: https://github.com/psu-ds410/ds410-hw-[your github-username] which is useful because it shows the contents of your remote repository.
+**Important** you can also access your repository on the web: https://github.com/psu-ds410/ds410-hw-[your-github-username] which is useful because it shows the contents of your remote repository.

 ## Staging files (git status and git add)